- How Much Does It Cost to Develop a Mobile App

 - Complex data logic & real-time performance tracking

-Example: elearning, healthtech, or enterprise-grade on-demand platforms that rely heavily on automation, analytics, and smart data insights.
+Example: e-learning, healthtech, or enterprise-grade on-demand platforms that rely heavily on automation, analytics, and smart data insights.

 The second big factor is the core functionality your app needs.
 Each new feature adds design, testing, and development hours, influencing your total app development cost breakdown.